Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Defender_XDR.md

  >**Note:** Some features may not be available in the public preview, and the user interface may differ from the lab instructions.
 Also, the synchronization between Microsoft Sentinel and Microsoft Defender XDR may take a few minutes to complete, so you may not see all the installed *Data connectors* for example.

+## Summary

+In this lab, you have connected Defender XDR.

-## You have successfully completed the lab
+## You have successfully completed the lab!